Antix5/markovmatch/readme.md

 }

 fn compare_fingerprints(fingerprint1: &[bool], fingerprint2: &[bool]) -> u16 {
+    // We reset the timer to 0
     let mut count = 0;

-    for i in 0..fingerprint1.len() {
+    // We iterate over the entire list of boolean values for i in 0..fingerprint1.len() {
-        if fingerprint1[i] ^ fingerprint2[i] {
+        // if XOR is true, we increment the count if fingerprint1[i] ^ fingerprint2[i] {
             count += 1;
         }
     }
+    // We return the count
     count
 }